 Our mission is to reduce seizures and improve quality of life for people with epilepsy through research.

 Our goals are to improve the diagnosis and treatment for drug-resistant seizures and improve the lives of people living with epilepsy.
 We have over 35 lead researchers working on research projects at eight institutions across Ontario that focus on:

 - Seizure Surgery

-Through our research effects, we hope to provide earlier diagnoses; more effective drug therapies, diet therapies and surgical procedures; new treatment options, such as gene therapy and brain stimulation; and ways to improve cognition, mood and quality of life for individuals living with uncontrolled seizures.
+Through our research we hope to develop more effective drug therapies, improve diet therapies and surgical procedures, uncover new treatment options, such as gene therapy and brain stimulation, and create new programs to improve cognition, mood and quality of life for individuals living with uncontrolled seizures.

 Our Management Committee

 EpLink has a Management Committee that meets every month to advise the EpLink Co-Directors on matters relating to the Program’s governance and function.

 Associate Professor and Co-Director of the Epilepsy Program, Western University